SAP/ui5-language-assistant/packages/vscode-ui5-language-assistant/README.md

   - Use of deprecated properties
   - Use of deprecated events
   - Use of deprecated associations
+  - References to annotations that cannot be found in current project
+  - References to filter bars that cannot be found in current file
+  - Use of context paths that do not lead to the annotations of types expected for the given building block

 ### XML View Quick Fix